-Learning outcomes - The learner will Assessment criteria - The learner can:
+Learning outcomes - The Learner will Assessment criteria- The Learner can:

-1 Understand the structure of own 1.1 Outline organisational structures within
+1. Understand the structure of own 1.1 Outline organisational structures within

 organisation own organisation

-1.2 Outline the duties and responsibilities of
+Outline the duties and responsibilities of own

-own role in line with organisation's:
+role in line with organisation's:

 Vision statement

 Values

 Behaviours

 Personal development procedures

 Scope of practice

 Codes of conduct or Standards

 1.3 Describe the roles and responsibilities of

 stakeholders and agencies who advise and

 influence own organisation

-2 Understand the implications of legislative 2.1 Describe rights and responsibilities
+2. Understand the implications of legislative 2.1 Describe rights and responsibilities

 frameworks in own organisation relevant to ambulance patient care

-2.2 Explain how to access the up to date
+2.2 Explain how to access the up to date details

-details regarding the scope of practice
+regarding the scope of practice

 relevant to own role

 2.3 Explain the procedure for:

-Raising issues or- concerns
+Raising issues or concerns

 Dealing with complaints

 2.4 Explain the importance of being open and

 honest when identifying where errors may

 have occurred

-3 Understand working relationships in the 3.1 Explain the difference between a working
+3. Understand working relationships in the 3.1 Explain the difference between a working

 ambulance patient care setting and a personal relationship

 3.2 Describe how and when to access support

 and advice as regards partnership working and

 the resolution of conflict in the working

 environment

-4 Understand the individual rights 4.1 Outline the individual rights that underpin
+4. Understand the individual rights 4.1 Outline the individual rights that underpin

 underpinning delivery of ambulance patient best practice

 care 4.2 Explain the importance of an individual's

 rights in the ambulance patient care setting

-5 Understand requirements for information 5.1 Outline legislation and codes of practice
+5. Understand requirements for information 5.1 Outline legislation and codes of practice

-governance in ambulance patient care that relate to information governance
+governance in ambulance patient care settings that relate to information governance

-settings 5.2 Outline the meaning of the term:
+5.2 Outline the meaning of the term:

-C C Data protection
+Data protection

 Confidentiality

 5.3 Explain the importance of information

-governance.
+governance

-6 Understand how to address a range of 6.1 Identify service user types whose
+6. Understand how to address a range of 6.1 Identify service user types whose

 communication requirements in own role communication needs must be addressed in

-own job role.
+communication requirements in own role own job role

 6.2 Explain different means of communication

 to meet the different needs of individuals

-7. Understand how to provide compassionate, 7.1 Explain own role in relation to:
+7. Understand how to provide compassionate, 5.3 Explain own role in relation to:

-safe and high quality care and support in own Duty of care
+safe and high-quality care and support in own Duty of care

-role according to agreed ways of working • Equality, diversity and inclusion
+role according to agreed ways of working Equality, diversity and inclusion

 Privacy and dignity

+, , ,

 Health, safety and well-being

-7.2 Explain how to work in a person centred
+7.2 Explain how to work in a person Centred

-way
+Way

-7.3 Explain how the following conditions may
+7.3 Explain how the following conditions may influence

-influence a patient's care needs:
+a patient's care needs:Mental health

-Mental health

 Dementia

 Learning disability

 7.4 Explain the procedures for safeguarding

 against harm and abuse of:

 Adults

 Children

 7.5 Explain the actions to take in own

-organisation if there are suspicions of
+organisation if there are suspicions of Prevent

-Prevent concerns
+concerns

 7.6 Define the following:

 Radicalisation

 Trafficking

 Sexual Exploitation

 Social Networking

 7.7 Explain Health and Safety in relation to:

-Legislation Responsibilities
+Legislation

-Responsibilities Bick Assocrement
+Responsibilities

 Risk Assessment

 7.8 Explain the principles of infection

 prevention and control in relation to:

 Causes and spread of infection

-Cleaning, decontamination and waste management

-management

-Good personal hygiene